 Jupiter in the Twelfth House

-With Jupiter placed in the Twelfth House of the natal chart, one has entered the world blessed with a prenatal memory of the benevolence of existence, an unseen generous force which inclines one to feel a quiet trust in the process of life.
-Jupiter here symbolizes serenity of spirit but also perhaps a proclivity to spiritual naiveté: it is as if the soul had never truly exited Eden, fallen from the grace of God and thrown on Earth.
+With Jupiter placed in the Twelfth House of the natal chart, one has entered the world blessed with a prenatal memory of the benevolence of existence, an unseen generous force that inclines one to feel a quiet trust in the process of life.
+Jupiter here symbolizes the serenity of spirit but also perhaps a proclivity to spiritual naiveté: it is as if the soul had never truly exited Eden, fallen from the grace of God and thrown on Earth.

 Individuals with this placement have an innate ability to comprehend the spiritual dimension of life from an early age.
 They often display an uncontested openness to metaphysical ideas, such as the existence of parallel universes or life after death.
 Alternatively, they may feel quite at home with the notion of being connected to everyone and everything, as if their umbilical cord with the universe has never been cut and they are still protected by the gentle waters of the womb of the Great Mother.
 With this placement, there is also a higher chance of directly experiencing “grace” or tapping into the unseen.
-As a result, a natural talent for hypnotic induction, mediumship or past life regression may exist, which may very well become a vocational pursuit.
+As a result, a natural talent for hypnotic induction, mediumship, or past life regression may exist, which may very well become a vocational pursuit.

 As the Twelfth House of the birth chart is associated with the engulfing energy of Neptune and the realm of the unconscious, an uncomfortable planet in this area may never register itself on a conscious level, yet keep operating behind the scene.
 The dream world, in this case, will give clues as to the nature of the tension contained in the psyche.
 Alternatively, if Jupiter is not comfortable in this section of the chart, the fetus may have experienced a degree of prenatal anguish, either because of environmental factors (i.e. the mother’s physical or psychological state), or as a result of the unresolved ancestral or karmic issues the soul has been allotted to carry into this life.